Nitin523/Diabetes_Prediction1/README.md

 ***
 :+1: This Projects looks great now - it's ready ! :shipit:

-This site was Hosted using [Heroku ](https://diabetesprediction523.herokuapp.com/).
+This site was Hosted using Heroku [Click here to see the live demo ](https://diabetesprediction523.herokuapp.com/).
 ****